Zakia Jafri and Gujarat Riots SIT

 Zakia Ahsan Jafri v State of Gujarat

-The Court will examine whether the Magistrate’s Court adequately addressed Mrs. Zakia Jafri’s complaints against the report of the SC-appointed Special Investigation Committee closing investigation against the accused in the 2002 Gujarat riots case.
+The Court held that the Magistrate’s Court adequately addressed Mrs. Zakia Jafri’s complaints against the report of the SC-appointed Special Investigation Committee which closed investigation against the accused in the 2002 Gujarat riots case.
 The Special Investigation Team (SIT) had granted a ‘clean chit’ to the 63 accused persons.

 Petitioners: Zakia Jafri; Citizens for Justice and Peace

 Respondent: State of Gujarat; SC-appointed Special Investigation Team

 Lawyers: Tushar Mehta; Mukul Rohatgi

 Whether the Magistrate was duty-bound to examine any evidence in addition to the SIT’s closure report while disposing of Mrs. Jafri’s protest petition?